Deep Learning Super Sampling: Release timeline

-Implementation
+Technology

-DLSS 1.0
+DLSS 1

 The first iteration of DLSS is a predominantly spatial image upscaler with two stages, both relying on convolutional auto-encoder neural networks.
 The first step is an image enhancement network which uses the current frame and motion vectors to perform edge enhancement, and spatial anti-aliasing.
 The second stage is an image upscaling step which uses the single raw, low-resolution frame to upscale the image to the desired output resolution.
-Using just a single frame for upscaling means the neural network itself must generate a large amount of new information to produce the high resolution output, this can result in slight hallucinations such as leaves that differ in style to the source content.
+Using just a single frame for upscaling means the neural network itself must generate a large amount of new information to produce the high-resolution output, which can result in slight hallucinations such as leaves that differ in style to the source content.

 The neural networks are trained on a per-game basis by generating a "perfect frame" using traditional supersampling to 64 samples per pixel, as well as the motion vectors for each frame.
 The data collected must be as comprehensive as possible, including as many levels, times of day, graphical settings, resolutions, etc. as possible.
 This data is also augmented using common augmentations such as rotations, colour changes, and random noise to help generalize the test data.
 Training is performed on Nvidia's Saturn V supercomputer.

-This first iteration received a mixed response, with many criticizing the often soft appearance and artifacts in certain situations; likely a side effect of the limited data from only using a single frame input to the neural networks which could not be trained to perform optimally in all scenarios and edge-cases.
+This first iteration received a mixed response, with many criticizing the often soft appearance and artifacts along with glitches in certain situations; likely a side effect of the limited data from only using a single frame input to the neural networks which could not be trained to perform optimally in all scenarios and edge-cases.
 Nvidia also demonstrated the ability for the auto-encoder networks to learn the ability to recreate depth-of-field and motion blur, although this functionality has never been included in a publicly released product.